How to Detangle Hair With Minimal Damage

 The good news?
 Even with your detangling woes, you don't need to lop your locks off completely.
 "I'd only recommend a crop if the hair is excessively damaged," said Crank.
 "Tangled hair is a sign of damage, but it's not irreversible.
 Regular treatments and products that bathe your hair in moisture will reduce tangles."
 Changing your habits (even if it's hard) and investing in a hair wellness routine will help keep knots away.

 If your tangled knots are causing lots of hair fall, you may consider adding another step to your routine to encourage new hair growth.
-Apply GRO Hair Serum to your scalp, focusing on problem areas, and massage it in with your hands or a scalp massager to encourage healthy hair growth.
-This will help replenish your look if the knots in hair wreak havoc on your hair growth.
+Apply GRO Hair Serum to your scalp and massage it in with your hands or a scalp massager to encourage thicker looking hair.
+This will help replenish your look if the knots in hair wreak havoc on your hair health.

 Step 5: Care for Your Hair While You Sleep